 Between getting to know the Portland entrepreneurial support community and receiving all those inquiries for business advice, Chris and I were in constant conversation about how best to help and support makers and entrepreneurs, beyond Color’s funding capabilities.
 We began conceptualizing an idea: to build an inclusive platform that elevated emerging entrepreneurs and promoted modern workplace thinking—a place where we could curate content that answered the kinds of questions makers asked me, and much more.
 Soon it was all we could talk about.
 We wanted to celebrate makers, creatives, entrepreneurs, and small business owners with storytelling and helpful resources, so they could get support on their journeys.
-It was exciting to think about mixing all the ingredients for starting and growing a business—and for finding satisfaction in work—and putting them in one place: inspiration, resources, real stories, conversations, events.
+It was exciting to think about mixing all the ingredients for starting and growing a business (and finding satisfaction in work)—inspiration, resources, real stories, conversations, events—and putting them in one place.
 I’d learned through my own journey just how game-changing it was to get wider notice and attention.
 What if we could help shine a light on founders and brands before they got on the radar of traditional media outlets?
 Or tell the stories of more established brands in a different way?
 And what if we could facilitate important conversations about workplace inclusivity and social responsibility?
-And host our own events to emphasize our efforts on the ground?
+What if we could host our own events to emphasize our efforts on the ground?
 As the months rolled on, we kept dreaming and scheming.

 We knew this was a project we were ready to go all in on, one that aligned with our values, helped people build better businesses and workplaces, and corresponded with our experience growing Schmidt’s.
 It was a way to merge everything we’d learned and wanted to share, from general business management and best practices, to honing branding, marketing, and PR, to telling compelling stories about consumer products, to taking a company to acquisition.
-We named it Supermaker and began to collaborate with people from all over the globe to bring it to life.
+We named it “Supermaker” and began collaborating with people from all over the globe to bring it to life.
 In the beginning, Chris and I kept a list of brands we knew ourselves, discovered locally, or read about online—ones that were breaking molds, operating with integrity, and striving to shake up industries.
 We put out a call for submissions on Instagram, explaining our hope that Supermaker would do two things: celebrate diverse, independent consumer brands, and start conversations that promote better businesses and workplaces.
 Then we asked writers and progressive brands to contact us.
 As our conversations progressed and the curation process moved forward, we developed categories that Supermaker’s stories and features would fall into, from founder stories, to worktivism (ways to work together to address inequality in business and the workplace), to cashflow (how to make finance more understandable and approachable), to business growth, inclusivity, and beyond.

+[feels like needs a header]

-From the moment Chris and I met at the treatment center for children, we’ve been working together side by side.
+From the moment Chris and I met at our jobs at the treatment center for children, we’ve been working together side by side.
 After going through so much with Schmidt’s, collaborating today is more seamless and fun than ever.
 For us it comes naturally.
 Life and work do feel different now (in a good way!), and our relationship is stronger than ever.